 In addition to the works owned by the two museums, which include The Milkmaid and Woman in Blue Reading a Letter, other confirmed major loans to the show include The Girl with a Pearl Earring (from Mauritshuis), The Geographer (Staedel Museum, Frankfurt), Lady Writing a Letter with her Maid (National Gallery of Ireland), Woman Holding a Balance (National Gallery of Art, Washington D.C.), and Girl Reading a Letter at an Open Window (Gemaeldegalerie Alte Meister, Dresden).

-The dedicated exhibition hall for February to the beginning of June 2023 will be VERY crowded and generally Vermeer paintings are rather small.
+The dedicated exhibition hall is VERY crowded and generally Vermeer paintings are rather small.
 Guiding there and then will be restricted so lecturing there will be less than optimal.
 However I can offer you a great university level alternative :

 In my lifetime, I have seen and studied ALL Vermeer paintings in the world.
 Furthermore am a Vermeer professional, having built one of the best Vermeer web sites in the world, and during those months I offer you my unique At Home class either before or after your Rijksmuseum visit.
 Click on this link to this dedicated page.